Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/Formatting.md

 ##### Good Headings
 1. *“Introduction to Data Analysis”*

    Indicates the main topic section

 2. *“Key Benefits of Eating Balanced Diets”*

    conveys the main points to be discussed

 3. *“Methods for improving productivity as a student”*

    Describes the section's content and provides a clear focus

 ##### Bad Headings
 1. *“Jewelry I found”*

   Vague and lacks specificity, leaving readers uncertain about the content.

 2. *“Chapter 1”*

   Generic and Uninformative: readers can't discern the content without more context

 3. *“Random Stuffs”*

   Similar to “Random Facts”, it lacks specificity and doesn’t guide the reader

+  {{< callout context="tip" title="The coming section explores list, Guidelines for Creating Lists in Technical Writing, and List Types ." icon="rocket" >}}
+{{< /callout >}}

 ## List